joeyouss/Felicity/README.md

 If you believe you can, you can.

 ![alt text](https://github.com/joeyouss/Felicity/blob/main/TinDog-Start-master/images/Felicity.png "Felicity")
+> This is just a new project started on 4/12/2020 targeted to be completed by 1/01/2021.
+Fellas reading this, happy new year!
 # Contributing

 ### The repo is open for contributions and great for beginner-level developers starting out to learn web-development and open-source.